Dynasty (1981 TV series) season 6: Development

 The season six premiere episode "The Aftermath" garnered a 28.1 rating, higher than any other episode in the entire series, as viewers wanted to see who survived the "Moldavian Massacre" cliffhanger from the season five finale.
 The only casualties were Steven's boyfriend Luke Fuller (William Campbell), and Jeff's love interest Lady Ashley Mitchell (Ali MacGraw).
 In the 2006 CBS special Dynasty Reunion: Catfights & Caviar, Gordon Thomson stated that it was the "follow-up" that was the letdown, not the cliffhanger itself.
 John James stated in the 2001 episode of E!
 The True Hollywood Story featuring Dynasty that the Moldavian Massacre was when the show "maxed out" and "overdosed" on outrageousness.
 Joan Collins was conspicuously absent from the season six opener, as she was in a tense contract renegotiation with the show, seeking an increased salary.
 She returned to the series in the season's second episode.

 Although still a top ten series, Dynasty dropped from first to seventh place in the ratings for its sixth season.
 A spin-off series, The Colbys, was launched in November 1985, starring John James and Emma Samms as their Dynasty characters, Jeff Colby and Fallon Carrington.

 Plot

 Spurned by Blake, Alexis finds his estranged brother Ben and the duo successfully plot to strip Blake of his fortune.
-Alexis's sister Caress Morell also appears and causes trouble for Alexis.
+Alexis' sister Caress Morell also appears and causes problems for Alexis.
 Steven's budding relationship with the closeted Bart Fallmont (Kevin Conroy) is ruined by Adam's business-motivated public revelation that Bart is gay.
 Krystle is held hostage and replaced by lookalike Rita (also played by Evans), who is working with a con man to rob Blake.
 Amanda, who has divorced Prince Michael, fights with Sammy Jo for the favors of Clay Fallmont.
 The May 21, 1986 season finale finds Blake strangling Alexis while the rest of the cast is in peril at the La Mirage hotel, which has been accidentally set afire by Claudia.